Seaton railway station (Rutland): Closure

 The Uppingham branch closed to passengers in 1960, and the Rugby to Peterborough line and Stamford branch in 1966.
 The Great Northern Railway operated a service between Peterborough North and Leicester Belgrave Road between 1883 and 1916, when the service was withdrawn as a war economy.

 Today the station site is a private home and scrapyard and the station building itself is now at least in part a private residence.
+Established in 1969, Seaton Salvage and Recycling Centre is a 3rd-generation, family-run business; it has announced its closure in 2026.